 "Gender is not a women's issue, it's society's issue," she said.

 She said women are as rare as partners in venture capital firms as they are as recipients of venture capital funding.

 "Probably some of this has to do with discrimination but there are many social issues that play into this as well," she said.

-Kleiner Perkins has 49 partners, 12 of whom are women, and is one of the most gender-balanced venture capital firms based on those figures.
+Kleiner Perkins has 49 partners, 12 of whom are women, and is one of the most gender-balanced venture capital firms based on those figures, it says.
 Of the 12 women partners in the firm, nine are investing partners and three are operating partners, according to the firm.

 Pao, of San Francisco, was hired in June 2005 as a junior partner after working at a bevy of technology firms and a law firm.
 Pao studied electrical engineering at Princeton and went to Harvard Law School and Harvard Business School.

-In the complaint, filed in San Francisco Superior Court, she alleges claims she was the victim of sexual harassment by Ajit Nazre, a former Kleiner Perkins investment partner who left the firm in January of this year, gender discrimination and retaliatory action from the firm.
-She seeks unspecified compensatory damages, punitive damages among other forms of relief.
+In the complaint, filed in San Francisco Superior Court, she alleges she was the victim of sexual harassment by Ajit Nazre, a former Kleiner Perkins investment partner who left the firm in January of this year, and gender discrimination and retaliatory action from the firm.
+She seeks unspecified compensatory damages, punitive damages, among other forms of relief.

 Nazre, who could not be reached for comment, had been at the firm for two years longer than Pao and directed some of her work, the suit said.

 "Mr. Nazre made inappropriate sexual approaches to [Pao]" during a business trip to Germany in February 2006, according to the filing.
 Pao "rebuffed his advances" and Nazre "responded to her rebuff" by "becoming brusque and distant."